Reach IFRS 17 Insurance Contracts readiness without rebuilding your policy programme

 Standard facts

-Why IFRS_17_INSURANCE matters for your operating model
+Why IFRS 17 Insurance Contracts matters for your operating model

-IFRS_17_INSURANCE doesn't just dictate document templates — it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
+IFRS 17 Insurance Contracts doesn't just dictate document templates - it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
 Getting it wrong creates renewal slippage, audit findings, and stalled customer deals.

 - • Issued by IFRS Foundation / IASB with global recognition.